-When it comes time for a new space, one of the most critical decisions is to decide between leasing and buying.
+When it comes time for a new space, one of the most critical decisions is to decide between buying vs. leasing commercial property.
 The final decision lies on your company’s needs and expectations for the future.
 At Price Commercial, we want to make sure you are making the best decision for you and your company whether you’re looking for office, retail, showroom, or industrial space.
 Here, we will help you understand the benefits and disadvantages of each option.

-A lot of times, leasing space makes the most sense, here’s why:
+A lot of times, the decision between buying vs. leasing commercial property space is a hard one.
+Maybe leasing makes the most sense, here’s why:

 No Down Payment